 Sorry for that detour… more about these salmon cakes!😁

-I form mini balls with my 1½ inch scoop, place on the cookie sheet lined with a new piece of parchment, and either stick in the freezer or bake at 400 for another 15-20 minutes until just slightly golden.
+I form mini balls with my 1½ inch scoop, place them on the cookie sheet lined with a new piece of parchment, and then either stick them in the freezer or bake at 400 for another 15-20 minutes until just slightly golden.

-(To freeze them, place the cookie sheet in the freezer for a few hours, then transfer the cakes to a large freezer bag to store until you need them.
-Remove from the freezer the night before – or morning of – the day you want to use them.
-Place them on a parchment-lined baking sheet and let them defrost in the fridge, then bake on 400 for 15-20 minutes.)
+To freeze them, place the cookie sheet in the freezer for a few hours, then transfer the cakes to a large freezer bag to store until you need them.

 I also made an aioli dip for them, since some people are all about the sauce.
 It has mayo (light mayo if you’re trying to keep those calories down), fresh lemon juice, minced garlic, sriracha, and salt and pepper.
 Whisk it together and you’re ready to start dipping.